HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/wcm_user_assistance/mng_content_with_auth_portlet/generated_template_type/index.md

 4. Click **OK**.
 5. A pre-mapped authoring template and presentation template are generated under the selected library with the specified name and display title.
 Edit these templates to match your site requirements.

+!!! note
-**Note:** Users must have sufficient library access rights to create both authoring templates and presentation templates to be able to use the generate templates tool.
+    Users must have sufficient library access rights to create both authoring templates and presentation templates to be able to use the generate templates tool.

 ## Adding author-ready templates to projects